daos-stack/daos/docs/release/updating.md

-# Upgrading to DAOS Version 2.0
+# Updating to DAOS Version 2.0

-## Upgrading DAOS from Version 2.0.x to Version 2.0.y
+## Updating DAOS from Version 2.0.x to Version 2.0.y

-Upgrading DAOS from one 2.0.x fix level to a newer 2.0.y fix level is supported as an offline update, maintaining the data in DAOS pools and containers.
+Updating DAOS from one 2.0.x fix level to a newer 2.0.y fix level is supported as an offline update, maintaining the data in DAOS pools and containers.

-The recommended procedure for the upgrade is:
+The recommended procedure for the update is:

 - Ensure that there are no client applications with open pool connections.
   If necessary, the `dmg pool evict` command can be used on an admin node